There are a few things to consider when piloting or implementing Cogniti at your institution.

 It’s important to ensure that you follow all relevant governance in place at your institution.
 For example, this may include checking with your IT department, or privacy office, or educational technology group.

-Our Privacy Policy and Terms of Service are available on this site.
+Our Privacy Policy, Terms of Service, and other policies are available on this site.

-Cogniti currently uses Microsoft Azure services for hosting the application, database, document embeddings, and OpenAI AI models.
-Cogniti can access the OpenAI-hosted AI models, and these can be switched on/off for your organisation.
+Cogniti currently uses Microsoft Azure services for hosting the application, database, document embeddings, and AI models (such as from OpenAI and Anthropic).
+Cogniti can access AI models from OpenAI, Anthropic, Google, Mistral, and others, and these can be switched on/off for your organisation.

 Adoption models #